OutbackSteakhouse/notification-system-maintenance/README.md

 ## Purpose
 The purpose of these two projects is to teach us to choose a design that is easy to modify when requirements change.
+The goal is flexibility.
+If something needs to be added/changed, it is able to be done without changing the core AlertSystem class.

 ## To Access Yourself
 ```